 A Rare Thing, This Naomi and Ruth Relationship

-Naomi and Ruth.
-These two women spent ten years together as mother-in-law/daughter-in-law.
-Naomi, a foreigner to Moab (and her sons) must have been salt and light in their community.
+These two women spent ten years together as mother-in-law and daughter-in-law.
+Naomi, a foreigner to Moab (and her two sons) must have been salt and light in their community.
 Otherwise, why would Orpah and Ruth have been so determined to go and be widows alone with her in the foreign land of Israel?
 Yes, Orpah was reluctantly persuaded to stay in Moab, but not Ruth.
 If life was terrible at home, I don’t think Naomi in the Bible would have tried to leave them behind.

 Naomi and Ruth: Love and Loyalty